IPv6 Forum Australia, also known as IPv6 Forum Downunder, is the Australian

 IPv6 transition plan for a national government, copied around the world.

-IPv6 Forum Australia is a founding member of the committee for the
+IPv6 Forum Australia was also a founding member of the committee for the Australian

 IPv6 for e-Business: